 This data might be a useful starting point for legal research.
 You probably need to engage a “forensic accountant” to present data in a manner suitable for legal purposes.

 Closed End Funds, Dividends, Distributions, and Total Returns

 When we set out to build the stock return calculator a few months ago, we made it modular.
-Between this calculator and the ETF return calculator, we’re now using the same codebase for three types of securities!
+Between this calculator, the ADR Return Calculator, and the ETF return calculator, we’re now using the same codebase for three types of securities!

 … And stocks and ETFs are likely to remain the popular ones, haha.
 But for those of you waiting for CEF data, you’re probably pretty excited with this unveiling!

 Anyway, the same message we closed on in the other tools applies: dividends matter.
 Unless you’re shredding your dividend checks, dividends are real money that you need to factor into your investment returns.
 Even if you aren’t reinvesting dividends, you need to model something with that money.

 If you’d like to compare your results from the CEF return tool to other benchmarks, we have… a few.
 Here’s a limited selection: